-Why USA & Chine dominate the world because they create things which get wide acceptance world over.
-If India has to also come into this league, it is the responsibility of bright engineers like you to create breakthrough ideas.
+Today, USA & China are dominating the world primarily because they are able to create things which garner wide acceptance world over.
+If we wish to see India in the same league, it is the responsibility of bright engineers like you to create breakthrough ideas.
 And let me tell you, we are doing it.
-We all know what ISRO is achieving what no one has done before.
-It is the intellectual capital in India, going back to tens of thousands of years, and in future people like you that will take our country to greater heights.
+We all know how, over the past few years, ISRO has been achieving what no one has done before.
+The intellectual capital of India, which goes back to tens of thousands of years right to the times of Aryabhatta, Chanakya and the likes, is its biggest asset.
+I believe that we have always had the brain and the skills but somewhere have lagged behind when it comes to the vision and intent.
+That is where top engineers like you can make the difference taking our country to greater heights in the future.

-Lastly, I would like to touch upon something which I believe is the fundamental attributes which differentiates a successful person from others.
-And that is to follow your own path, be a lifelong student in your life and ones believe in self and not afraid of failure.
+Lastly, I would like to touch upon something which I believe is the fundamental attribute which differentiates a successful person from others, which is to follow your own path, be a passionate student for life who is always eager and yearns to learn and explore new things and, most importantly, to never be afraid of failure.

-Do what you love, because if you love what you do, you give your 100 percent.
+Always believe in yourself and back your capabilities.
+Do what you love, because if you love what you do, you will always end up giving your 100%.
 Don’t run behind money, it is something which will eventually come with your success.
-Be it Sachin Tendulkar or Abdul Kalam or Steve Jobs, all of these did what they loved.
-When you love doing something, it comes from your belief and bring passion into it, passion brings attitude to do something different, and doing or creating something different brings value, value to your work, society, country and world at large.
-But having that it is not easy as this may comes with setback or failure in initial stage.
-But history tells us, being focused and keep one faith in oneself, it will bring success.
+Be it Sachin Tendulkar, Abdul Kalam or Steve Jobs, all these legends simply followed their passion and did what they loved.
+When you love doing something, you will be passionate about it, and in the process will always strive towards exceling in it.
+But having said that, it is not easy as simply following your passion may come with certain setbacks or failure in the initial stage.
+But history tells us that the ones who remain focused and never lose faith in themselves and their goals have ultimately always tasted success.
 So, DON’T BE AFRAID TO FAIL.
-And this is more important as in your initial career stage you can afford to fail more than later.
-In my life, I know failures have always been my biggest teacher.
-So try new things, bring new ideas, test your ideas, you may fail but raise again and create some thing worth.
+And this is all the more important during the initial stage of your career when you would be entering the arena without any particular baggage or tag and so can afford to make mistakes.
+In my life, I know, failures have always been my biggest teachers.
+So, try new things, bring new ideas to the table, test your ideas, and if you may fail, don’t stop or get disheartened but simply rise again and create some thing worthy.
 “THINK BEYOND, GO BEYOND”.

-You are entering the work force with whatever you have learned in last 4 years.
-While it will help you settle quickly in your chosen field, on a longer journey towards continuous success what will keep you ahead is your attitude and ability to keep learning new things.
-You have best thing with you, that is Age.
-Don’t hesitate to learn from anyone, be it from people above you with more experience but also from those who may be below you in education as he may teach you true life lesson.
-I believe, what makes us humans different from other species is our attitude to keep evolving, keep improvising through continuous learning.
-One has to be STUDENT FOR LIFE.
+You are entering the work force with whatever you have learned during the last 4 years.
+While your academic education will help you settle quickly in your chosen field, your attitude and ability to keep learning new things will help you in staying ahead with the times and performing consistently in the longer run.
+Your biggest strength is your young age.
+Don’t hesitate to learn from anyone, be it from your elders and seniors or even your juniors and other less experienced ones as you may never know when they can also teach you a true life lesson.
+I believe, what makes us humans different from other species is our attitude to keep evolving and keep improvising through continuous learning.
+One has to be a STUDENT FOR LIFE.
 So, make yourself mentally equipped for this transition by increasingly reading, learning and enhancing your knowledge.